Uttar Pradesh: The Heartland of India

 - Oversees the legislature and executive functions

-- Can convene or prorogue legislative sessions and impose President’s Rule if needed
+- Can convene or prorogue legislative sessions and the President’s Rule if needed

 2. Chief Minister